 - Children and their parents are expected to attend Mass each Sunday and Holy Days of Obligation.

-To receive First Communion, your child must have been baptized Catholic.
-If they were not baptized Catholic and are 7 or older, please visit our RCIA page.
+If your child is not baptized Catholic please visit our RCIA page.

 For more information: